ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetGrabbingObject method is used to return the game object that is currently grabbing this object.

+#### GetSecondaryGrabbingObject/0

+  > `public GameObject GetSecondaryGrabbingObject()`

+  * Parameters
+   * _none_
+  * Returns
+   * `GameObject` - The game object of the secondary controller influencing the current grabbed object.

+The GetSecondaryGrabbingObject method is used to return the game object that is currently being used to influence this object whilst it is being grabbed by a secondary controller.

 #### GetUsingObject/0

   > `public GameObject GetUsingObject()`